bridgecrew-perf4/terraform-970/workspaces_terraform/README.md

 ```
 We can use terraform workspace in modules as well and the second example with s3 bucket.
 Here we do some changes by adding interpolations into the name of our s3 bucket, which terraform will get from the workspace name where we are creation our resources.
 If you have multiple terraform deployments for multiple applications you can set the same tfstate file and set the same prefix, and the workspace you can use the same for multiple environments just use the different file name for each resource.
 Workspaces we can use the same resources for different environment but isolate our backend file.
-A common use for workspaces you use the parallel copy of your infrastructure  for testing without touching your main production infrastructure , after the testing you can apply those changes your main infrastructure with new one.
+A common use for workspaces you use the parallel copy of your infrastructure  for testing without touching your main production infrastructure , after that you can apply those changes your main infrastructure with new one.

 ## Links
 [Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html)